 Here is my 30 Days or Less to Freelance Writing Success review.
 If you've ever been curious about freelance writing as a side hustle, then this course is a great way to get started.

 I first heard about Gina Horkey from Carrie at Careful Cents.
 I headed over to Gina's site, Horkey Handbook.
-One of the first things I looked at was her income report.
+One of the first things I looked at was her income reports.
 Gina keeps it real and shares her income going back to when she started freelance writing in 2014.
 From April 2014 when she started looking into freelancing to the end of that year she made a profit of over $12,000 while still working her full-time job.

 I had heard from Carrie she also had a course, after checking out those income reports I went to check out her course.
 I spent a lot of time looking at the course, comparing other courses out there and the testimonials of those that had taken the course.